soupsamich/SecurityHeadersDemo/README.md

 This educational platform demonstrates how security headers protect websites from common attacks through interactive simulations.
 Users can experience real attack scenarios and see how each security header provides protection.

 # Installation:
-1. Clone the repository into your virtual host
+1. Clone the repository to your virtual host
 ```git clone https://github.com/soupsamich/SecurityHeadersDemo.git```

 2. Install dependencies